haslab/SecreC/README.md

 ```

 #### Tests:
-Before testing make sure that you have packages 'hspec', 'hspec-core' and 'hspec-contrib' installed:
+Before testing, make sure that you have the following packages installed:
 ```
 cabal install hspec
 cabal install hspec-core